A Hairdresser’s Testimony: Doing Business With Integrity Is Blessed by God

 Several years passed in the blink of an eye.
 I had earned some money, all my debts were paid off, and I had even bought a house and a car.
 I didn’t know why, but I was just never happy.
 I always felt guilty toward my customers and didn’t have any sense of peace.
 The old saying goes, “God can see every little thing that we do.”
 How could my conscience be at rest when I was cheating customers that way?
 I really wanted to go back to the way things were before, facing each and every customer with true integrity, no need to lie or cheat, and I particularly didn’t need to rack my brains to cover things up and lie.
 Even though I wasn’t earning much money, I was at ease, at peace, and it wasn’t such a tiring way to live.
 But by then, it was as if I had a gambling addiction—living in a world of lies, I wanted to stop but was powerless to do so.
 The emptiness in my heart and the uneasiness in my conscience often left me sleepless, but I also wasn’t willing to go back to my old way of doing business.
 I felt very conflicted and really didn’t know how to escape from that life of suffering.

-Accepting theand First Tasting the Sweetness of God’s Words
+Accepting the Gospel and First Tasting the Sweetness of God’s Words

 Where man ends is where God begins.
 Just as I was struggling painfully, caught in a mire of sin, a friend shared God’s gospel of the last days with me.
 She told me that God’s words are all the truth and that they can resolve all of our difficulties, that they can treat the suffering within our souls.
 She later took me to the church, where I saw that the brothers and sisters were all really genuine, and no matter who had a confusion or a difficulty, they would find words of God for fellowship and resolution.
 And when there was friction between people, they were all really simple and open; they would communicate with each other.
 Nobody was hiding things.
 There weren’t any prejudices or barriers between people.
 All the brothers and sisters in the church conducted themselves according to God’s words—they had the work and the guidance of the Holy Spirit, and were in completely different circumstances than people in the outside world.
 I integrated into the life of the church very quickly, attending gatherings and reading God’s words with everyone, singing hymns and praising God.
 I felt incredibly at ease and at peace—that kind of spiritual peace is something that money absolutely cannot buy.
 I saw hope in life and set my resolve to practice my faith well.

-In a gathering, I read the following passage: “You ought to know that God likes an honest man.
-God has the substance of faithfulness, and so His word can always be trusted.
-Furthermore, His actions are faultless and unquestionable.
-This is why God likes those who are absolutely honest with Him.
-Honesty means to give your heart to God; never to play Him false in anything; to be open with Him in all things, never hiding the truth; never to do that which deceives those above and deludes those below; and never to do that which merely ingratiates yourself with God.
-In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man” (“Three Admonitions”).
+In a gathering, I read the following passage: “You ought to know that God likes those who are honest.
+In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
+Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man” (“Three Admonitions”).
 Mulling over God’s words, I saw that God is faithful; He likes honest people and detests deceitful people.
 We have to be honest people according to God’s requirements: Call a spade a spade, not play tricks or engage in cheating, and be completely frank.
 That’s the only way to gain God’s approval.
 I then thought of how the brothers and sisters are generally simple, open, and work at being honest people; they are practical and realistic in their words and deeds, and don’t engage in cheating.
 Even though there are times that they protect their own face or status, or tell a lie, they’re all able to reflect upon and know themselves, and after that they practice being clear and opening themselves up in accordance with God’s words.
 Their lives are really free and relaxing and their faces are often full of happy smiles.
 It’s really enviable.
 After understanding all of this I also wanted to become an honest person, to be someone who brings God joy, and to live with a conscience that is at ease and at peace.
 But then I thought about how I’m a businesswoman, and in this materialistic society where money is valued above all else, doing business honestly not only means you can’t earn money, but will be taken for a fool by others—there’s just no way to keep a foothold in this society like that.
 But I knew that if I continued to lie and cheat, even if I could cheat people, I could never cheat God—God sees into the depths of our hearts and He knows all of our thoughts.
 I had already accepted God’s salvation, so if I didn’t become an honest person according to what He requires but continued to play tricks in my business, wouldn’t that be disgusting to God?
 I thought and I thought, and ultimately decided that in my future business dealings I would act according to God’s words and practice being an honest person.

 In the days that followed, I did my best to be an honest person in accordance with God’s requirements, and before I knew it, I had less and less of that feeling of unease, and I was no longer worried that someone would come back to the store, upset.
 I slept soundly every night.